RemcoBloemendaal/gravity-forms-polylang/readme.txt

 No installation required.

 == Changelog ==
+= 0.4.2 =
+* Added translation of confirmation pageId

 = 0.4 =
 * Fixed bug that would make input fields from Gravity Forms Add Ons disappear